baarreth/EmulationStation/README.md

 - Verify controllers by deviceGUID and deviceName at the same time
 - Tool to reboot in overclock in Raspberry Pi 4B
 - Reboot/Shutdown without sudo
+- Press X to cycle between image, cover and back cover in the detailed view
+- Menu option to sort gamelists by genre and release date
+- Command option to define a initial sorting sequence

 # TODO